Does the Lottery determine how proceeds are spent?

 Is the Lottery meeting sales expectations?

 The legislature's decision to pursue a state lottery was based on a 1989 study indicating expected sales between $129 million and $164 million, which the Louisiana Lottery has far exceeded every year.
-In fiscal year 2023, sales were over $652 million.
+In fiscal year 2024, sales were nearly $640 million.
 This is especially noteworthy considering the proliferation of additional, competing gaming venues in Louisiana, which have occurred since the Lottery was created.

 What does the Lottery do to promote playing responsibly?